To update or correct your bio, please email a new version to <email@example.com>. Including pronouns & JVC service year/sites is optional.

 Meg O’Neill — Guest Contributor— Meg O’Neill generally spends her time adventuring, laughing too loud, and exhibiting mediocre athleticism in a variety of sports.
 She did her JV year in San Jose, California, where she worked as a legal advocate in the psychiatric unit of a county jail.
 Since then, Meg has worked at a public interest law firm representing California state prisoners, managed a youth space in a refugee camp in Greece, and currently helps direct a harm reduction homeless shelter in San Francisco.
 In her spare time, she boxes, travels, and eats copious amounts of popcorn.

-Maria Smaldone (she/her/hers) — Editor — Maria is working towards her Master’s in Social Work at the University of Maryland–Baltimore, where she is a co-facilitator of the Anti-Oppression Work Group.
-She has worked in housing programs and homeless services since her time in JVC, and hopes to someday work on housing policy at the local level.
+Maria Smaldone (she/her/hers) — Editor — Maria is working towards her Master’s in Social Work at the University of Maryland–Baltimore.
+Based in Baltimore since completing her additional JV year in that city, she has worked in a supportive housing program and a public interest law clinic, as well as in a microfinance program for women entrepreneurs in Kochi, India.
+She hopes to someday work on housing policy at the local level.
 While studying English as an undergraduate at St. Mary’s College of Maryland, she was the Managing Editor of student newspaper The Point News.
 She is very excited to don her editing cap once again for The Ruined Report.
 In her spare time, Maria enjoys playing Bananagrams and baking banana bread.
 (Casa Ita Ford, Los Angeles 2014–2015 and Baltimore 2015–2016)

 Meghann Van Pelt (she/her/hers) — Regular Contributor, Artist, Editor — Meghann is originally from St. Louis, Missouri and has been fortunate to call many places home over the past few years.
 She graduated from Seton Hall University with a degree in sociology and has spent the years since then traveling by foot and bicycle, embracing her JV year in Portland, OR serving at Street Roots, the weekly street newspaper, and is currently working at a homeless services nonprofit in St. Louis but will likely be calling the road “home” again soon (there’s just so much to explore!).
 She is an enthusiastic Yerba mate drinker and will go on a long stroll or hike at the drop of a hat.
 (Portland, OR 2016–2017)